EGI-ILM/automated-containers/README.md

 ```console
 im_client.py getoutputs <INFRA_ID> | grep node_ip | cut -d' ' -f 3
 ```

+_Note: If the VM is in the process of creation, the IP address might not be available.
+You might need to add a delay before trying the command or run it in a loop until the datum is available._

 ## 4.3 SSH into container
 ```console